Room: 415 Social Work Building

 - SOCW 8334 Social Policy Analysis (PhD)

-Youth civic engagement, service-learning, positive youth development, political social work, political advocacy and social welfare policy.
+Youth civic engagement, youth empowerment, service-learning, positive youth development, children’s rights, political social work, political advocacy and social welfare policy, social work education, policy education.

 - Named to Rising Star Class of 2014-15, Houston Area League of Women Voters